hubleto/help/book/content/pages/en/apps/calendar/delete-activity.md

 ![Activity-Calendar]({{ bookRootUrl }}/book/content/assets/images/calendar/calendar-month-view.png)

-> 📅 **Deleting an activity does not affect the associated Customer, Lead, or Deal.** Only the selected activity will be removed.

 ## How to Delete an Activity

 To delete an activity from a **Customer, Lead, or Deal**, follow these steps: